skirienkopanea/diet/README.md

 Java command line app to manage a catalog of athletes and their diet plans.
-Food data retreived from usda.gov and myfitnesspal
+Data retrieved from usda.gov and myfitnesspal